 Approx. where Star Inn was located

-My first one fits into just such a category.
 This is the Castle Hotel in Saltwood, and although I can find lots of history on Saltwood Castle, unless I am in the market to rent a room in Saltwood, there is not much on the Castle Hotel.
 Saltwood Castle dates back as far as 488, but I think it is safe to say that the hotel isn't that old.
-The photo on the left was dated 1915, note the delivery bicycle with the bigger front wheel, it must have been a follow-on from the penny farthing.
+The photo above right was dated 1915, note the delivery bicycle with the bigger front wheel, it must have been a follow-on from the penny farthing.
 The Castle hotel is still very much open for business.

-It stood empty for many years, and was eventually demolished to make way for the Welcome Stranger Cottages, seen here.
+It stood empty for many years, and was eventually demolished to make way for the Welcome Stranger Cottages, seen here in 2009.

 Down to 171 Seabrook Road now, and to the Fountain Hotel.
 The lovely photo on the left was supplied to me by Ian, who goes under the name of Detmold.
-In the modern photo of the Fountain, you can see it hasn't changed very much at all on the outside, except the pain is fresher, and their customers probably don't arrive by horse & cart these days.
+In the modern photo of the Fountain, you can see it hasn't changed very much at all on the outside, except the paint is fresher, and their customers probably don't arrive by horse & cart these days.
 I would guess the older photo probably dates from around 1910, when their ale was being supplied by Leney's of Dover, but The Fountain was first mentioned in the 1841 census, although the building you see here wasn't built until 1888.
-These days the pub is owned by Enterprise Inns, and Brian & Carol Barnes are the current licensees.

 This was a hotel & pub that was featured on many postcards while it was there.
 It is the Royal Kent Hotel, 79-83 Sandgate High Street.
 This place began its life as the New Inn in 1775, it then became the Kent Hotel in 1859 after a complete refurbishment.
 Then around 1866 it was renamed The Royal Kent Hotel because it had been discovered that Princess (later Queen) Victoria had stayed there with her mother.